radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 $ curl -fsSL https://bun.sh/install | bash
 ```

-Open your terminal and run the following command to verify the Rust and Bun installation:
+Open your terminal and run the following commands to verify the Rust and Bun installations:

 ```bash
 $ rustc --version